Codecademy/docs/content/lua/concepts/mathematical-library/terms/sin/sin.md

 ---
 Title: 'sin()'
-Description: 'Returns the sine of an angle in radians.'
+Description: 'Returns the sine of an angle given in radians.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'